 Under the guidance of Magueye Ba, we discovered the medical center he built at Fass, on the far side of the Gambia River.
 By providing Fass with the electricity and running water it previously lacked, funding an ambulance, and constructing a maternity unit there, we give the possibility of safe and effective medical care to tens of thousands of people who otherwise would have faced an impossible journey by horse cart, dugout canoe, and four-wheel drive vehicle, rugged enough if one is feeling healthy, often not survivable if one is in dire need.

 In the city of Tambacounda, we work with the outstanding director of social services at the single hospital for this city of 1.5 million inhabitants, to buy medicine for infants and babies who are orphans or whose parents lack the money to pay for it.
-When needed, we have funded the evacuation of patients to Dakar, a journey of twelve hours; among other things, that is where the nearest scanners and MRI equipment are.
+When needed, we have funded the evacuation of patients to Dakar — a journey of twelve hours — because some medical services and equipment are only available there.

 We give scholarships and provide accommodations for as many as twenty scholarship students at the University of Dakar.
 Some of them come from Sinthian and the surrounding region, and are the first members of their families to be educated past the age of ten and to go to their nation’s capital city.
-We work closely with each student, monitoring his or her progress, occasionally needing to stop the support of a slacker but far more often allowing hard-working, serious young people to achieving their impressive goals.
+We work closely with each student, monitoring his or her progress, and allowing these hard-working, serious young people to achieve their impressive goals.

 In the city of Thiès, we have a strong liaison with a remarkable school where Muslim and Christian children are educated together and given unprecedented opportunities to advance in life.
 We recently covered the expense of the rehabilitation of its classrooms, which surround a garden and playground, and we provide scholarships and partial-scholarships to families that cannot afford the full tuition, which is the equivalent of five dollars a month.

-AFLK is flourishing.
-We have remarkable friends in Dakar and in eastern Senegal, with whom we have a superb partnership, and the team of people now working for us in the U.S. and in Senegal—Allegra Itsoga, our brilliant and energetic director; Nick Murphy, the insightful and innovative Director of THREAD; Moussa Sene, the on-site manager of THREAD and our go-to person throughout the Tambacounda region; Louis Valentin, our liaison with all of the people we try to serve in Dakar and in rural regions; and Anne Sisco and Brenda Danilowitz, at the Josef and Anni Albers Foundation in Connecticut, who offer perpetual help to our work—truly make fantastic things happen.
+Le Korsa is flourishing.
+We have remarkable friends in Dakar and in eastern Senegal, with whom we have a superb partnership, and the team of people now working for us in the U.S. and in Senegal—Allegra Itsoga, our brilliant and energetic director; Nick Murphy, the insightful and innovative Director of Thread; Moussa Sene, the on-site manager of Thread and our go-to person throughout the Tambacounda region; Louis Valentin, our liaison with all of the people we try to serve in Dakar and in rural regions; and Anne Sisco and Brenda Danilowitz, at the Josef and Anni Albers Foundation in Connecticut, who offer perpetual help to our work—truly make fantastic things happen.